Recovid/Controller/design/DESIGN.md

-# Overview of Controller v2 design
+# Overview of Controller v2 specifications

 ## Use cases